-$R_m - R_f$ = the market risk premium, which is estimated at 7.82% estimated from lbbitson [add reference, pp. 7, 12] and consists of the long horizon equity risk premium (6.7%) and a size premium for a mid-cap corporate entity (1.12%).
+$R_m - R_f$ = the market risk premium, which is estimated at 7.82% β_e = levered equity beta.

+The market risk premium captures the difference between the rate of return on the market portfolio (i.e. a portfolio of shares replicating the returns of a local market index) and R_f.
+The risk premium was estimated from Ibbitson [add reference, pp. 7, 12] and consists of the long horizon equity risk premium (6.7%) and a size premium for a mid-cap corporate entity (1.12%).